Skip to Content

 A 4×4’s front differential is the part of the car that makes the wheels turn in different directions.
 Sometimes they’re part of the transmission, but more often they’re separate.
 Some 4x4s have both front and rear lockers, and are therefore all-wheel drive.
 A 4×4’s front differential is usually separate from the transmission.
 It’s especially important if you’re going to be using the car off-road.

-READ ALSO: Can You Put Tractor Diesel in a Truck?
+READ ALSO: How Much Can You Earn with a Food Truck?

 When the front and rear wheels are spinning independently, the outside wheel must travel a wider arc than the inside one.
 The outside wheel must spin faster to maintain rotation of the vehicle.
 When the front and rear wheels are turning independently, the engine should be able to keep the car going at a higher speed.
 Regardless of which type of 4×4 you have, you’ll need a differential for safe and efficient traction.